Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 This a Project Analysis and Visualization challenge!

-We’ve been collecting trip data for ~2 years now, but without a proper analyst we haven’t been able to put it to good use.
+We’ve been collecting trip data for specific months in 2017 and 2018, but without a proper analyst we haven’t been able to put it to good use.
 That's where you come in!

 ### Objectives:
 The raw data has some issues, so we'll need to make the following adjustments and assumptions to clean and prep the data: